microsoft/AzureTipsAndTricks/blog/tip89.md

 ---
 type: post
-title: "Azure Tips and Tricks Part 89 - Shared Access Tokens with Azure Storage Blob Containers"
+title: "Tip 89 - Shared Access Tokens with Azure Storage Blob Containers"
 excerpt: "Learn how to create shared access tokens with Azure Storage Blob Containers"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2018-01-31 17:00:00
 ---

-## Shared Access Tokens with Azure Storage Blob Containers
+#### Shared Access Tokens with Azure Storage Blob Containers

 In case you are new to the Azure Storage Tables, we've reviewed the following items so far: